Connect with others who understand.

 See answer

-Pulmonary Hypertension vs. Hypertension
+Pulmonary Hypertension vs. Hypertension: 7 Symptom Differences

-The term “hypertension” refers to high blood pressure.
-Pulmonary hypertension (PH) is a particular type of high blood pressure affecting the arteries that carry blood from the right side of the heart to the lungs.
-PH may be confused with systemic hypertension — high blood pressure in the blood vessels throughout the body.
-However, the two are different conditions with their own causes and treatments.
+Pulmonary hypertension (PH) is a kind of high blood pressure that impacts the arteries which carry blood from the right side of the heart to the lungs.
+PH may be confused with systemic hypertension — high blood pressure that affects blood vessels throughout the entire body.

 What Are PH and Hypertension?

-Your blood pressure measures how much blood your heart pumps, as well as how much resistance your blood flow faces while traveling through your body’s arteries.
-It consists of two numbers: your systolic blood pressure and diastolic blood pressure.
-These numbers are recorded in millimeters of mercury (mmHg).
+Your blood pressure measures how much blood your heart pumps, as well as how much resistance your blood faces while traveling through your body’s arteries.
+It’s made up of two numbers — your systolic blood pressure and diastolic blood pressure.
+These numbers are recorded in millimeters of mercury (mm Hg).

-According to the Mayo Clinic, a normal blood pressure has a systolic reading below 120 mmHg and a diastolic reading below 80 mmHg.
-Hypertension, or high blood pressure, occurs when a person’s systemic blood pressure is higher than 129 mmHg systolic and 79 mmHg diastolic.
+A normal blood pressure has a systolic reading below 120 mm Hg and a diastolic reading below 80 mm Hg.
+Hypertension occurs when a person’s systemic blood pressure is higher than 129 mm Hg systolic and 79 mm Hg diastolic.

 Pulmonary artery pressure, however, is typically much lower than a person’s systemic blood pressure.
-Normal blood pressure in the pulmonary arteries falls between 8 mmHG and 20 mmHg when at rest.
-Pulmonary hypertension occurs when this pressure is higher than 25 mmHg when at rest or higher than 30 mmHg during exercise.
+Normal blood pressure in the pulmonary arteries falls between 11 mm Hg and 20 mm Hg when at rest.
+Doctors now say pulmonary hypertension happens when the average pressure in the lung arteries is more than 20 mm Hg.

 Types of Pulmonary Hypertension and Hypertension

-Group 1 Pulmonary Arterial Hypertension (PAH)
+Group 1 Pulmonary Hypertension

 Group 2 Pulmonary Hypertension